-Click here to see recipes for 5 filling, prebiotic-rich dishes.
-They are all perfect if you are looking to feel full with few calories – yet get a big nutritional boost.
+So here are 5 filling, prebiotic-rich recipes.
+And they are all perfect if you are looking to feel full with few calories – yet get a big nutritional boost.

 Since each recipe contains at least 20 grams of prebiotics, you don’t have to consume the soups or shakes every day.

 - 1 teaspoonful of grated ginger – or use Very Lazy ginger

 - 1 tablespoonful of honey or maple syrup